 - 1/2 cup Black Candy Melts

 - 1 cup White Hot Cocoa Mix

-- In separate microwave-safe bowls, heat the white and black chocolate until completely melted and smooth.
+- In a microwave-safe bowl, heat the white chocolate and black chocolate in separate bowls until completely melted and smooth.

 - Place 1 tbsp of white chocolate into half of the half-sphere molds, coating the mold in an even but thick coat.
-Repeat with the black chocolate for the other half of the molds.
 Reserve the remaining melted chocolate.

 - Place the molds into the freezer to set for 3-5 minutes.

 - Once hardened, remove the molds from the freezer, then remove the chocolate cups from the mold.